dirtyhenry/tech-articles/piggy/index.md

 For special events like holidays, week-ends or gifts in common, use the events and you'll keep track of who gave what.

-For more details about Piggy, please visit <a href="http://mickaelflochlay.com/spip/Piggy">this page</a>.
+For more details about Piggy, please visit [this page](https://github.com/Bootstragram/piggy).

 ## Release Notes